Kiuwan logo

 Open-source projects often involve multiple contributors, which can lead to mismanagement of access privileges.
 If privileged accounts are compromised, attackers can gain unauthorized access to critical systems.
 To address this risk, your team should enforce strict access controls and monitor privileged account activities.

 Open-source software may inadvertently expose sensitive data through logs, error messages, or misconfigured settings.
 That can lead to data breaches and compliance issues.
-In order to prevent data leakage, you should implement data protection measures and regularly review their software configurations.
+To prevent data leakage, you should implement data protection measures and regularly review their software configurations.

 13. Lack of Long-Term Support

 Some open-source projects may become abandoned or lack long-term support, leaving developers without updates or patches for emerging vulnerabilities.
-Always make sure to assess the longevity and community support of open-source projects before adopting them and have contingency plans in place for unsupported software.
+Always assess the longevity and community support of open-source projects before adopting them, and have contingency plans in place for unsupported software.

 14. Poor Quality Assurance